Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Individual Attitude

-Our attitude has a significant impact on how we process information and are likely predisposed to react to any given situation or event.
-Attitudes can be formed and changed based on perceived experiences, and these directly impact our feelings, beliefs and behaviours.
-One's attitude or perception of what happens in everyday life can either be hugely positive or hugely negative to one's levels of stress, physical wellbeing and mental health.
-Attitudes can shape how we perceive other peoples, ideas, belief structures, appearance and even our feelings towards objects.
-All of us have encountered events in life, which can be extreme on a scale of pleasantness to unpleasantness.
-Many things happen in life which can take people out of their natural comfort zone and can either be viewed positively as challenges or negatively and hugely stressful.
+Our attitude significantly impacts how we process information and are likely predisposed to react to any given situation or event.
+Attitudes can be formed and changed based on perceived experiences, directly impacting our feelings, beliefs and behaviours.
+One's attitude or perception of everyday life events can be hugely positive or negative regarding stress levels, physical well-being, and mental health.
+Attitudes can shape how we perceive other people, ideas, belief structures, appearance and even our feelings towards objects.
+All of us have encountered events that can be extreme on a scale of pleasantness to unpleasantness.
+Many things happen in life that can take people out of their natural comfort zone.
+These things can be viewed positively as challenges or negatively and hugely stressful events.
 Elite and special forces selection processes continuously look to "push the boundaries" and take potential candidates out of their comfort zone to see how they react.
-In some respects, having to go outside of one's standard comfort zone is a means of training and self-development and a way to push the boundaries.
-If one were to view all events negatively, then one usually tends to give up or avoid trying new things.
-However, resilient people rarely quit and metaphorically dust themselves off after failures or adverse events and forge on with the next challenge and take learning from the process.
+Going outside one's comfort zone in a safe and supportive environment is a means of training, self-development, and a way to push one's boundaries.
+If one views all events negatively, one usually tends to give up or avoid trying new things.
+However, resilient people rarely quit and metaphorically dust themselves off after failures or adverse events, forge on with the next challenge, and learn from the process.
 Our attitude can be shaped either positively or negatively by how we perceive events and experiences and the learning we take or don't take from these situations.
-Attitude affects why some choose to climb mountains, jump out of planes or attempt the supposedly impossible.
-For example, many people are unable to work in their current professions at present due to the Coronavirus (covid-19) situation.
-One can either sit there and wait for the situation to change, which it will at some point, or be proactive and look at other types of paid or voluntary work.
+Attitude affects why some climb mountains, jump out of planes or attempt the supposedly impossible.
+During times of crisis, one can either sit there and wait for the situation to change, which it will at some point, or be proactive and change ones situation for the better.

 Control of destiny or locus of control